Supporting characters not belonging to any of the other character pages.

 The last android built by Professor Ryuzan Hayashi, who also built Tama, before his death.
 He initially works under Professor Meguro after Ryuzan's death, but quickly betrays him to fulfill his own plans.
 It is quickly revealed that Ryuzan transferred his personality data and memories over to this android, essentially making him the Professor.

 - Arc Villain: Of the Fuyo arc.

-- Badass Longcoat: Sports a red one after betraying Meguro.
+- Badass Longcoat: He puts on Hayashi's red longcoat after betraying Meguro.

-- The Dragon: Initially looks to be one to Professor Meguro, but very quickly takes over the Arc Villain role.
+- The Dragon: Initially looks to be Professor Meguro's right-hand man, but very quickly takes over the Arc Villain role after betraying him.

-- Faking the Dead: Meguro thought he’d killed Ryuzan, but as it turned out he was in his new android body, who got up after the attempt and then used the news of his death to his advantage.
+- Faking the Dead: Meguro thought he had killed Ryuzan, but he had already transferred himself into his new android body.
+He simply got up after the attempt and then used the news of his death to his advantage.

 - From a Single Cell: A variation.
 He claims that as long as his central processor is intact his body will repair itself and that said processor is tinier than a single micron.
 Gintoki gets through this by shoving him in the way of the beam of energy under the Terminal.

 - Healing Factor: His body will always repair itself so long as his central processor is safe.